top of page

 Our Story

-When we first started discussing starting a farm we really didn't know what to raise.
+When we first started discussing starting a farm we really didn't know what to raise or anything about Kiko goats.
 Neither of us were raised on a farm.
 My father had a back yard garden and I had one steer, Baby, and periodically we would have chickens.
 But it was far from a farm.
-My husband didn't even have that growing up - so we were really starting from scratch.
+My husband didn't have that growing up - so we were really starting from scratch.

 I wanted the farm, it is going to be our retirement income.
 But where to start?
-We live in Florida, and I really wanted to stay in the state as I haven't retired yet and work for an organization on the space coast.
+We live in Florida, and I really wanted to stay in the state as I was still working for an organization on the space coast.

 So, first order of business was to find affordable property.
-Note the term affordable, not easy in a growing state but there are pockets.
 We found 13.5 acres outside of Lake City.
 This is in northern Florida about 3.5 hours from our home.
-Yep, quite a drive, but I had seven years to get it ready to be a working farm, or so that was the plan.
+Quite a drive.

 Farm Setup

-The original owner had contracted with a logging company to clear out some of the overgrowth, this wasn't started before we bought the property, so we benefited from that work, once we closed.
+The original owner had contracted with a logging company to clear out some of the overgrowth.
 We had the logging company clear 20' from the property line for perimeter fencing and thin out about 50% of the water oaks.
-In hindsight we should of had them clear more of the land, but oh well, lesson learned.
+In hindsight we should of had them clear more of the land, lesson learned.
 During this adventure we have A LOT of lessons learned.

 Fencing